To understand post-partum hair loss, it’s important to first understand the hair growth cycle.

 - Once your hair begins to regrow, treat it well.
 You want to take care of the newly growing hair from the beginning, so it gets you back to the pre-pregnancy head of hair you loved.

 The time when your hair begins to regrow is when KeepItAnchored can best help.
 People often ask us if KeepItAnchored will fix post-partum hair loss.
 While it will not regrow hair, it will help to anchor the newly growing hair with strong roots, so your hair stays with you for longer.

-We recommend treating yourself to the Color Care Kit or Complete Kit.
+We recommend treating yourself to the Starter Kit or Complete Kit.
 We know how rare time to shower can be as a new mom (some of us on the KeepItAnchored team are moms, too!), so we created fast-acting formulas.
 No need to let the shampoo or conditioner sit on your hair for long before rinsing.
 And when you don’t have time to shower, the Hair Anchoring Essence will give you a daily dose of the clinically proven hair anchoring technology in 30 seconds or less.